-The day of this writing, March 23rd, marks one year to the day when the market hit its pandemic low.
+The day of this writing, March 23rd, marks one year when the market hit its pandemic low.
 Even veteran investors and those with strong stomachs were uneasy, to put it mildly, after watching the S&P 500 plunge 34% in a mere 23 trading days.
-In the course of the following 365 days, we have seen a swift recovery including 34 record highs for the S&P 500.
+In the following 365 days, we have seen a swift recovery, including 34 record highs for the S&P 500.
 What a ride!

 The past year is a perfect example of how investors who have been able to put their FOMO aside and stick with the premiums, as they watched others chase tech stocks like Zoom, Amazon, and Tesla higher, are reaping the benefits of their consistent and patient investment approach.
-Year to date, the Russell 1000 Value Index has outperformed the Russell 1000 Growth Index by its widest margin since 2001.
-In the last 12 months [ending 3/23/21] the Russell 1000 Growth Index is up 82.39% while the Russell 2000 Value Index is up 124.56%.
+The Russell 1000 Value Index has outperformed the Russell 1000 Growth Index by its widest margin since 2001.
+In the last 12 months [ending 3/23/21], the Russell 1000 Growth Index is 82.39%, while the Russell 2000 Value Index is up 124.56%.
 The Small/Value premium over Large/Growth stands at an impressive 42.17%.

 Anyone who says they could have predicted 365 days ago that we would see 34 record highs in the US stock market over the next year is probably playing armchair quarterback.
 Greenspring doesn’t know what markets will do in the next 365 days, nor does anyone else.
 What we do know is that an investor who takes a patient, consistent, data-driven approach that is not based on FOMO is already buckled up and prepared for the next ride.